davidgilbertson/cloud_test/README.md

 ## Firebase

-`npm run dev:fb` builds the functions and frontend code, then runs the Firebase emulator
+`npm run dev:fb` builds the functions and frontend code, then runs the Firebase emulator.

 # Deployment